 The study lasted for three months.
 At the end of the three months, researchers evaluated the participants’ depression with the use of clinical depression questionnaires.
 For the half of the participants who had more yoga in their schedule- two group classes a week and three at home yoga sessions a week- there was a better improvement in score.
 Overall, the majority of participants in either grow saw a 50% more positive increase on their scores regarding their depression.

 Yoga has been found to be helpful in alleviating the symptoms of many mental health conditions including anxiety, addiction, alcoholism, and post traumatic stress disorder.
-Skeptics of holistic healing arts and their effectiveness in treating mental health disorders have combatted years of reasearch proving that yoga is helpful.
-THis new study from Boston University shows that yoga is undeniably effective in alleviating symptoms of depression.
+Skeptics of holistic healing arts and their effectiveness in treating mental health disorders have combatted years of research proving that yoga is helpful.
+This new study from Boston University shows that yoga is undeniably effective in alleviating symptoms of depression.
 A fifty percent increase is an astonishing and impressive advancement for those struggling with clinical depression.

 Practicing yoga today is easier than ever.
 Many apps exist which can be downloaded to smart technological devices, full of yoga sequences and classes.
 Yoga instructions can be found online through streaming video services like YouTube.
 Yoga studios are plentiful and most major commercial gyms offer numerous yoga classes throughout the day.